Quota Quickies were the solution to a problem.

 The Beginning of Quota Quickies

 The British film industry suddenly found themselves with an issue.
-With American films ramping up production, as well as films coming from Europe, hitting the quota was going to prove tricky.
+With American film companies ramping up production, as well as films coming from Europe, hitting the quota was going to prove tricky.
 There were not enough studios and filming space in the UK to create the level of high quality of films needed.

 So in came the Quota Quickies.